ropensci/taxize/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 24 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>), no errors or warnings were found on reverse dependency check.
+* I have run R CMD check on the 23 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>), no errors or warnings were found related to this package.

 ------